 Liquid soap and water

-You can use a liquid soap and water solution to clean the coins.
+You can use a soap and water solution to clean the coins.
 In this case a large bowl is used to mix the soapy water.
 They are soaked in this solution and rubbed with their fingers.
 In this way, all the dirt present on the coin is removed.

 If they are very dirty, they can be left to soak a little in the soapy solution.
-The advantage of using liquid soap is that it does not contain acids that can damage or spoil the coins.
+The advantage of using soap is that it does not contain acids that can damage or spoil the coins.

 If you have very dirty old silver, gold, copper or bronze coins, the best thing you can do is scrub them with a soft bristle brush or a piece of cloth.
 It is recommended that cleaning be done when the coin is in the water, and while the soil is removed it should be rubbed gently with the fingers.
 This is how the dirt is removed and prevents the coin from being scratched by any dirt particles it contains.
+You can also use an old toothbrush to help you with the process or an ultrasonic cleaner.

 It is important to dry the coins using a towel.
 They should be placed separately on a towel and then placed in a dry place.
 This ensures that each one dries completely.
 They should never be stored when wet, because it can accelerate their damage, especially the oxidation state.